hungpham2511/hungpham2511.github.io/_posts/2018-12-05-posix-threads.md

 is relatively simple:
 - define a new integer variable;
 - get a value from user input, and assign it to the integer variable;
-- loop `N` times and print out the sentence.
+- loop `N` times and print out the sentence ach time.

 The "multiple strands" are then interleaving sequences operating on the same memory space, or the same set of variables.
 For instance, one